Sexual Disorders

 4. Psychiatrist

 If sexual problems are of a physical nature, a gynaecologist can identify and address the medical problem.
-At times, a physiotherapist, specialized in the pelvic floor, will help with specialized exercises to strengthen the pelvic floor, or reduce muscle tension that can make sexual intimacy impossible or painful.
-When organic causes are ruled out, or addressed, a psychologist can add to the treatment by looking at deeper emotional issues, potential relationship problems, and provide education on sexual behavioral health.
-A psychiatrist will become a part of the treatment team, when depression and anxiety are a contributing factor to sexual difficulties.
+At times, a physiotherapist, specialized in the pelvic floor, will help with specialized exercises to strengthen the pelvic floor or reduce muscle tension that can make sexual intimacy impossible or painful.
+When organic causes are ruled out or addressed, a psychologist can add to the treatment by looking at deeper emotional issues, potential relationship problems, and providing education on sexual behavioral health.
+A psychiatrist will become a part of the treatment team when depression and anxiety are contributing factors to sexual difficulties.

 Mental and physical wellbeing

-In modern times, with more openness and research, significant progress in women’s health and mental health care have been made.
-There are available treatment options when wellbeing, happiness and functioning are impaired.
+In modern times, with more openness and research, significant progress in women’s health and mental health care has been made.
+There are available treatment options when wellbeing, happiness, and functioning are impaired.

 Dr. Annette Schonder